OpenToontownTools/OpenLevelEditor/README.md

 * [*Please only contact me if you need assistance with the editor.
 No, I will not help you hack Toontown.*](https://cdn.discordapp.com/attachments/735304945062117468/760296465498898491/hwW1Mlq.png)

+## Major New Features
+* Fully Updated to Panda3D and Python 3
+* A ton of smaller debug features
+* Auto PDNA compiler support for libpandadna and corporate clash (legacy python libpandadna)
+* A lot of usability improvements
+* Modular zone system
+* And alot more.
+You can check out a full list of every new feature by looking at the [changelogs](https://github.com/OpenToontownTools/TTOpenLevelEditor/releases)

 ## Upcoming Features
-* Optional Auto PDNA compilation support for [libpandadna](https://github.com/loblao/libpandadna) and Corporate Clash's DNA reader.
 * Auto Saving
 * and much more!